Cabinet Question Time

 Why are leisure service ie gym swimming so expensive.
 Older and individuals with underlying medical condition should have a discount to use facilities outside core hour usage.
 No doing so has an impact on NHS and residents long term health and well-being.

-Les Jackson about 24 hours ago
+Les Jackson 4 months ago

 characters left